apache/skywalking/docs/en/protocols/query-protocol.md

 ```

 ### Metrics
-Metrics query targets all the objects defined in [OAL script](../concepts-and-designs/oal.md).
-You could get the
+Metrics query targets all objects defined in [OAL script](../concepts-and-designs/oal.md).
+You may obtain the
 metrics data in linear or thermodynamic matrix formats based on the aggregation functions in script.

-3 types of metrics could be query
+3 types of metrics can be queried:
 1. Single value.
-The type of most default metrics is single value, consider this as default. `getValues` and `getLinearIntValues` are suitable for this.
+Most default metrics are in single value. `getValues` and `getLinearIntValues` are suitable for this purpose.
 1. Multiple value.
-One metrics defined in OAL include multiple value calculations.
-Use `getMultipleLinearIntValues` to get all values. `percentile` is a typical multiple value func in OAL.
+A metric defined in OAL includes multiple value calculations.
+Use `getMultipleLinearIntValues` to obtain all values. `percentile` is a typical multiple value function in OAL.
 1. Heatmap value.
-Read [Heatmap in WIKI](https://en.wikipedia.org/wiki/Heat_map) for detail. `thermodynamic` is the only OAL func.
+Read [Heatmap in WIKI](https://en.wikipedia.org/wiki/Heat_map) for details. `thermodynamic` is the only OAL function.
 Use `getThermodynamic` to get the values.
 ```graphql
 extend type Query {
     getValues(metric: BatchMetricConditions!, duration: Duration!): IntValues